Lemoncode/async-javascript-fundamentals/11 Axios/03_callbacks/README.md

 ## 3 Using callbacks

-### 1. Currently our bookService is doing several things, it is calling the server for data and then hndling the response, and displaying data.
-Lets start to honor SRP, and start by passing callbacks that could be passed from outsite of service.
+### 1. Currently our bookService is doing several things, it is calling the server for data handling the response, and displaying data.
+Lets start to honor SRP, and start by passing callbacks that could be passed from outsite of our service to segregate responsabilities.

 ```diff bookAPI.js
 import axios from 'axios';